 - 1.1 Nature and orient of crime in India

-- 1.2 General approaches to crime control
+- 1.1.1 General approaches to come control

 - 1.3.
 Crimes of the powerful

 - 1.3.1.
 Organised of the smuggling traffic in narcotics

 - 1.3.2.
 White collar crime: corruption in public life

 - 1.3.3.
 Socio-Economic crime adulteration of foods and drugs: fraudulent trade practice

 - 1.3.4.
 Crimes in the profession medical, legal, engineering.

 - 1.3.5.
 Commonality by agencies of the state

 - 1.4.
-Perpetrators of ordinary crime
+Perpetrators o ordinary crime

 - 1.4.1.
 The situations criminal

 - 1.4.2.
-The chronic offender
+The chronic Tender

 - 1.4.3.
-Criminality of women
+Criminality or women

 - 1.4.4.
 Young offenders

 - 1.4.5.
 Criminal gangs

 - 1.4.6.
 Cyber Crimes

-2. Causes of Criminal Behavior
+2. Causes of Criminal Behaviour

-- Nature of the problem : some unscientific theories - 2.2 The constitutional School of Criminology-Lomborso and others (heredity and mental retardation as causes of crime) - 2.3 Sociological theories Anomies - Modern sociological theories Sutherland's differential association theory.
-Reckless social vulnerable theory - 2.5 Economic theories and their relevance - 2.6 Environment home and community influences, urban and rural crimes. - 2.7 The ghetto, broken homes, the effect of motion picture T.V. and video, press narcotics and alcohol. - Caste and community tensions caste wars and communal riots their causes 2.8 demoralising effects, atrocities against scheduled cadres. - 2.9 Emotional disturbance and other psychological factors - Multiple causation approach to crime
+- 2.1 Nature of the problem : some unscientific theories - 2.2 The constitutional School of Criminology-Lomborso and others (heredity and mental retardation as causes of crime) - 2.3 Sociological theories Anomies - 2.4 Modern sociological theories Sutherland's differential association theory.
+Reckless social vulnerable theory - 2.5 Economic theories and their relevance - 2.6 Environment home and community influences, urban and rural crimes. - 2.7 The ghetto, broken homes, the effect of motion picture T.V. and video, press narcotics and alcohol. - 2.8 Caste and community tensions caste wars and communal riots their causes demoralising effects, atrocities against scheduled cadres. - 2.9 Emotional disturbance and other psychological factors - 2.9.1 Multiple causation approach to crime